doctore/Spring5Microservices/README.md

 ![Alt text](/documentation/SecurityOauthService_AuthorizationInfo.png?raw=true "Authorization information")

-Regarding to **security-jwt-service**, it has an equivalent web services to provide the same funcionality (however in this case, the credentials information is not required):
+Regarding to **security-jwt-service**, it has an equivalent list of web services to provide the same funcionality (however in this case, the credentials information is not required):

 **1.** Get the authentication information: